 - Employer must have at least 50 employees within a 75 mile radius

-Let me reiterate the fact that FMLA is UPDAID leave.
+It is important to know that FMLA is NOT PAID.
 In fact, out of 185 countries and territories, the United States and Papa New Guinea are the only two that do not mandate paid maternity leave.
-(ILO) C’mon ‘Merica!
+(ILO)

-Because of this, many mothers find themselves returning to work early, needing to go on government assistance, or they end up digging themselves into heaps of debt.
+Because of this, many mothers find themselves returning to work early, needing to rely on government assistance programs, or they end up digging themselves into heaps of debt.

-10 Ways You Can Financially Prepare for Maternity Leave
+10 Legit Ways You Can Financially Prepare for Maternity Leave

-1. Calculate How Much you Need to Save While you are on Maternity Leave
+1. Calculate How Much You Need to Save For Maternity Leave

 2. Anticipate Medical Costs

 I highly suggest you contact your insurance company and provider to get an estimate of how much it would cost for labor and delivery.
-This will vary greatly by the type of birth, your doctor and insurance provider.
-If you cannot get an estimate, ask your coworkers if they would be willing to share their costs with you.
-Even a ballpark range will help you prepare.
-My medical bills ranged from $4500-$6500 from pregnancy to postpartum.
+This will vary greatly by the type of birth, your doctor, the place you give birth, and your insurance coverage.

-Second, for companies who do not offer STD, they may have an option to purchase during open enrollment.
+Second, for companies who do not offer STD automatically, you may have the option to purchase it during open enrollment.
 If you plan to have a baby in the following year, make sure to elect STD during this time.
 Otherwise, you won’t be covered.

 Pro tip: If you know you are going to have a baby in the coming year, choose the STD option with the least waiting period.
 It is typically more expensive but it will give you more money in the long run.
 If your plan pays for 8 weeks, and your waiting period is 14 days, you’ll only get paid for 6 of those 8 weeks.

 Lastly, few states mandate paid maternity leave as a state benefit.
 California, New Jersey, Rhode Island, and New York are the only states that offer paid maternity leave.
-Now excuse me while I write a letter to our lawmakers to get with the program and follow these states and the rest of the world.
+Now excuse me while I write a letter to our congressmen and women to get with the program.

 5. Save your PTO

-To take a full paid maternity leave, you’d need 480 hours of PTO (if you work 40 hours/week) however most companies cap your PTO off way below this.
-So, save as much as you can.
-Avoid using PTO unless you really need to.
+To take a full paid maternity leave, you’d need 480 hours of PTO (if you work 40 hours/week).
+H

 Check to see if your company allows accrual of PTO while on maternity leave, then you can use that as well.